charleskorn/charleskorn.github.io/_drafts/how-i-collect-telemetry-from-batect-users.md

 ## Telemetry?

-* What is telemetry?

-Similar to Honeycomb's definition of observability for production systems, I wanted to be able to answer questions about Batect and it's users I haven't even thought of yet.
+Similar to Honeycomb's definition of [observability](https://www.honeycomb.io/blog/so-you-want-to-build-an-observability-tool/) for production systems, I wanted to be able to answer questions about Batect and it's users I haven't even thought of yet, and do so without having to make any code changes and push out a new version of Batect.

-**_add link to definition of observability above_**
+This is exactly the problem that Batect's telemetry data solves.
+Every time Batect runs, it collects information like:

+* what version of Batect you're using
+* what operating system you're using
+* what version of Docker you're using
+* a bunch of other interesting environmental information (what shell you use, whether you're running Batect on a CI runner or not, and more)
+* data on the size of your project
+* what features you are or aren't using
+* notable events such as if an update nudge was shown, or if an error occurred
+* timing information for performance-critical operations such as loading your configuration file

+...and more!
+There's a full list of all the data Batect collects in [its privacy policy](https://batect.dev/privacy/#in-app-telemetry).

+With this data, I can answer all kinds of questions.
+Here are just a few real examples:

+* How long does it take for new versions of Batect to be adopted? (answer: anywhere from hours to months, depending on the user)
+* How many times does a user see an update nudge before they update Batect? (answer: lots - some users even seem to never respond to these)
+* Does using BuildKit really make a difference to image build times? (answer: yes)
+* Could adding shell tab completion really be useful? (answer: yes, humans make lots of typos)
+* Was adding shell tab completion actually useful? (answer: yes, it prevents lots of typos)
+* What's the common factor behind this odd error that only a handful of users are seeing? (answer: one particular version of Docker)

 ## Key design considerations